 One-third of study participants referenced the support of family, friends, and peers as a key motivation in sticking with their treatment journey.
-In addition to community support, the guidance of a professional therapist can provide insight and inspiration to build upon your personal relationships.
+In addition to community support, the guidance of a professional therapist that specializes in treating substance use disorders (like alcohol use disorder) can provide insight and inspiration to build upon your personal relationships.

 So, what does sobriety look like when it comes to connecting with others?
 It’s a way to share your experiences, feelings, and setbacks openly and honestly.
 Removing unhealthy alcohol consumption from social interactions creates space for more authentic connection, discovery, and intimacy.
 While many people fear relationships will change in sobriety, in reality, you will be able to more clearly identify which relationships serve you, get to know yourself and others on a deeper level, and have more present and fulfilling interactions.
 Whether you’re navigating sober dating, self-love, or your relationship with your partner, changing your relationship with alcohol often means changing your interpersonal relationships for the better.
 And remember, love languages can change in sobriety, and that’s 100% okay.